RevelcoS/cpp-storage/String/get or set char.md

-We can get char from string or set it by using square brackets, giving them an index
+get char from string or set it by using square brackets, giving them an index
 [[square brackets]] [[get]] [[set]] [[string]] [[char]] [[index]]